owlfish/tal/README.md

 		</html>
 ```

 To get started with the latest version of tal use `go get github.com/owlfish/tal`.
-Documentation is at ...
+Documentation is provided through godoc and available online at [godoc.org](https://godoc.org/github.com/owlfish/tal)

 ## Status